lbl-anp/GammaRayImagingWorkshop_EBSS2018/README.md

 **It is not required to download this on your personal machine prior to the workshop** - the provided computers will have all the necessary software.

+The default user for the installed OS is: *imager*
+The password for the default account is: *compton*

 ### Python Package Managers

 For users who already have python installed on their systems, a pip